Dates are good for health

 Prevents constipation

 Since dates are rich in soluble fibres, they are considered a natural laxative.
-Beta-D-glucan, the fibre present in dates, binds water easily and increases roughage, facilitating bowel movements and preventing constipation.
+The Beta-D-glucan fibre present binds water easily and increases roughage, facilitating bowel movements and preventing constipation.
 For best results, deseed the dates and soak them in water [overnight].
-Have the dates along with the soaked water next morning.
+Have them along with the soaked water next morning.

 Helps pregnant women